Dragon8029/100-days-of-code/Attempt3.md

 *June 3, 2018*

 Started working through the Advanced JavaScript: Objects and Functions section from the Complete JavaScript Course 2018 from @Udemy.
 Also jumped back to freeCodeCamp to check out what they have added, I have a long ways to go to finish up there...but it looks like some massive improvements to the curriculum.

+---

+##A3D38

+*June 4, 2018*

+Worked through some fCC challenges.
+Working on the Applied Visual Design section, this is new from when I was last on fCC.